Landmines destroy limbs and lives on Bangladesh-Myanmar border

 A year later, Hossain walks with an artificial leg and a crutch, but he cannot return to his job on a rubber plantation.

-Needing 300 taka (US$2.50) a day for medicine, his two young sons now take on his former dangerous task, collecting firewood after school.
+Needing 300 taka (US$2.50) a day for medicine, his two young sons now take on the dangerous task of collecting firewood after school.

 ‘My whole life’